by Catherine Pratt

 1. What you seek is what you need from yourself

 The most important thing to understand about your need for approval from others is that whatever it is that you want from others, whether it's to tell you that you're beautiful, smart, or good enough, that is what you need to heal within yourself.
 You don't believe that aspect about yourself so you search for it elsewhere.
-Once you realize that you've discovered the part of you that needs healing, you'll no longer search for it in others.
-It's an awareness of yourself.
+Once you realize this then you've discovered the part of you that needs healing and if you heal yourself you'll no longer search for it in others.
+It's an awareness of yourself at a very deep level.

-By paying attention to your actions, you can figure out what you're trying to achieve.
+By paying attention to your actions, you can figure out what painful part of your soul you're trying to soothe.
 For example, you sign up to volunteer with a few local charities.
 Now, when you think about helping this charity, what do you think about?

 - Do you imagine yourself telling people how you're helping others?